vpayyar/CNN_DES-supernova/README.md

 # Running Inference

-To run inference on the best CNN model, use the code in the folder `model_inference/Model_inference.ipynb` The best CNN model along with sample data is stored at https://portal.nersc.gov/project/m3363/vayyar_des_cnn/
+To run inference on the best CNN model, use the code in the folder `model_inference/Model_inference.ipynb` The best CNN model is stored at https://portal.nersc.gov/project/m3363/vayyar_des_cnn/

 # Training new models
 New models can be trained using the code in the folder `train_code/`.
 The model architecture is defined in the file `models.py`.